prasadbe/jobseek/readme.md

 Application Doubts :

-* To remove item from cart, please update the quantity with zero
+* To remove item from cart, please update the quantity  of the cart product is zero

 * According to rule .
 If user get 1 qty if user added 4 qty in cart ...